MuratKorkmaz0/MuratKorkmaz0/README.md

 ### Hi there 👋

 I graduated from Nevşehir University Computer Programming Program.
 I know C # / Java languages.
 I use Adobe XD and Sketch programs as UI design tools.
 I am interested in digital game design as an amateur.
-I have experienced the Cryengine engine for a long time and I have medium level knowledge.
-I also had the chance to experience programs such as 3DS Max, Google Sketchup, Photoshop CC, Adobe Animate, Adobe Fuse, Character Creator 3.
+I have experienced the cryengine engine for a long time and have intermediate knowledge.
+I also had the chance to experience programs such as Android Studio, 3DS Max, Google Sketchup, Photoshop CC, Adobe Animate, Adobe Fuse, Character Creator 3.